Company history

 Robert Manners

-Robert’s military career ended shortly after he was gassed leaving him with breathing difficulties for the rest of his life.
-He returned to Bishop Auckland and re-joined the Company in 1917; taking over the management of the business due to Thomas’s advancing age.
-Thomas died in 1919.
-At the age of 80.
+Robert’s military career ended shortly after he was gassed, leaving him with breathing difficulties for the rest of his life.
+He returned to Bishop Auckland and re-joined the company in 1917, taking over the management of the business due to Thomas’ advancing age.
+Thomas died in 1919, at the age of 80.

 1948